DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 </html>
 ~~~

-At this point we can specify a view for the "home" controller that we've created at the previous step.
+At this point we can specify a view for the "home" controller that we've created at the previous [Step 2](desktop/howtostart_ruby.md#step2creatingacontroller).
 For this, open the file *app/views/home/index.html.erb*.
 We need to add a container for the future Gantt chart and initialize the chart, like this:

 ~~~js